oivoodoo/exfacebook/README.md

 ## TODO:

+- [ ] wrap api by GenServer for put operations as cast and get as call
 - [ ] add test for get_connections
 - [ ] add test for next_page
 - [ ] add test for prev_page